-Only Phoenix cloud-derived administrators and data protection officers administrators can access and view the trail of activities on the entities performed by all Phoenix administrators.
-To access the trail, on the menu bar, select All Organizations and click Manage > Audit Trails.
-By default, Phoenix retains the trail of activities for three years.
-After three years, Phoenix deletes the audit trail records.
+Only Druva Phoenix cloud-derived administrators and data protection officers administrators can access and view the trail of activities on the entities performed by all administrators.
+To access the trail, select Audit Trails on the Manage menu.
+Note that if organization is enabled, then select All Organizations and then click Manage > Audit Trails.
+For more information, see Enabling or Disabling Organizations.
+By default, Druva Phoenix retains the trail of activities for three years.
+After three years, Druva Phoenix deletes the audit trail records.

 The following screenshot depicts a sample record of an activity on the console.

-Phoenix also enables you to list and ingest the Audit Trails using API and use the data to build customized reports using third-party tools.
-Detailed information is available at the Developer’s Documentation Portal -https://developer.druva.com.
+Druva Phoenix also enables you to list and ingest the Audit Trails using API and use the data to build customized reports using third-party tools.
+Detailed information is available at the Developer’s Documentation Portal - https://developer.druva.com.

-- Control and securely access Phoenix resources and entities
+- Control and securely access Druva Phoenix resources and entities

 - Monitor and control activities of all administrators on the Phoenix Management Console